Actipro/WPF-Controls/Documentation/topics/shared/windows-media.md

 Gets or sets the additional stops used when creating a `LinearGradientBrush`.

 > [!NOTE]
 > When using additional stops, the start and end color will be alternated at each stop.
-Therefore if 1 additional stop is used, then the `LinearGradientBrush` will have 3 stops with the colors: start color, end color, start color.
+Therefore if one additional stop is used, then the `LinearGradientBrush` will have three stops with the colors: start color, end color, start color.

 </td>
 </tr>